top of page

 Step 4: Pitch to Friends, Family, or Early Angels

-• Structure as SAFE notes or simple equity shares (get legal advice)
+Use SAFE notes or a simple equity agreement (get legal advice).

 Step 5: Launch a Crowdfunding Campaign